house337-kim/EngineGameJam19/Development.md

 - `/hero` the `HeroCharacter` class used to adds the hero sprite and animations to the scene
 - `/items` the items to be used on this scene
 - `/npcs` the NPCs (Non-Player characters) to be used on this scene
+- `update` manages the common game loop functionality for each scene

 A scene uses this pattern: